What is the difference between common assault and ABH?

 - Serious injury (or fear of injury) was sustained by the victim

-- Victim was vulnerable for personal reasons and/or deliberately targeted
+- The victim was vulnerable for personal reasons and/or deliberately targeted

 - The act was sustained over an excessive period of time, or repeated on the same victim

-- Assault was motivated by discrimination – for example disabilities, sexuality, age or ethnicity
+- The assault was motivated by discrimination – for example disability, sexuality, age or ethnicity

-- Use of threats or threatened use of a weapon
+- The accused threatened the use of a weapon

-Once the offence is categorised by level of culpability and harm, then a more specific starting point for sentencing category can be determined:
+Once the offence of common assault is categorised by the level of culpability and harm, then a more specific starting point for sentencing category can be determined:

-- Existence and evidence of a serious injury that was sustained as a result of the assault, this could include the transmission of disease
+- The existence and evidence of a serious injury that was sustained as a result of the assault.
+This could include the transmission of disease

 - Evidence that the attack was sustained or repeated over an excessive period of time